softwarecreations/mongo-hacker/README.md

 ```sh
 echo -e 'Package: mongodb-org-shell\nPin: version 4.4.29\nPin-Priority: 1001' | sudo tee /etc/apt/preferences.d/mongodb-org-shell
 ```
 Unfortunately it won't pin if you just say `version 4.4`.
-If you pin to 4.4.29 and hypothetically 4.4.30 is released, you will have to update your preference.
+If you pin to 4.4.29 and hypothetically 4.4.30 is released, you will have to update your preference to get 4.4.30.

 ### How to uninstall mongo-hacker-modern